For local resources,

-Fixed Wing Flight Schools in Georgia
+Fixed Wing Flight Schools Georgia

-Part 61 fixed-wing flight school programs can be just as powerful but is not approved by the FAA.
-Part 61 fixed-wing flight school programs are tailored to meet the student's particular needs (schedule and approach to training is more flexible.
-Part 61 fixed-wing flight schools programs are more suitable for the students with previous training experience, or one who needs a more flexible training schedule.
+Part 61 fixed wing flight schools in Georgia can be just as powerful, but is not approved by the FAA.
+Part 61 fixed wing flight schools are tailored to meet the student's particular needs (schedule and approach to training which is more flexible).
+Part 61 flight school programs are more suitable for the students with previous training experience, or one who needs a more flexible training schedule.

 FAA - A Part of History of Aircraft Structures

 The key discovery that “lift” could be created by passing air over the top of a curved surface set the development of fixed and rotary-wing aircraft in motion.
 George Cayley developed an efficient cambered airfoil in the early 1800s, as well as successful manned gliders later in that century.
 He established the principles of flight, including the existence of lift, weight, thrust, and drag.
 It was Cayley who first stacked wings and created a tri-wing glider that flew a man in 1853.

 As with fixed-wing aircraft, helicopter fuselages and tail booms are often truss-type or semi-monocoque structures of stress-skin design.
 Steel and aluminum tubing, formed aluminum, and aluminum skin are commonly used.
 Modern helicopter fuselage design includes an increasing utilization of advanced composites as well.
 Firewalls and engine decks are usually stainless steel.
 Helicopter fuselages vary widely from those with a truss frame, two seats, no doors, and a monocoque shell flight compartment to those with fully enclosed airplane-style cabins as found on larger twin-engine helicopters